-If the significant defaulted loan obligation for the transaction has persisted for more than 90 days, i.e. the arrears have prevailed for 91 or 92 days and qualify as significant, it falls into the More than 90 days but not more than 3 months, significant grade.
+If the significant defaulted loan obligation for the transaction has persisted for more than 90 days, i.e. the arrears have prevailed for 91 or 92 days and qualify as significant, it falls into the Arrears for more than 90 days but not more than 3 months, significant grade.